2lag/edit/README.md

 todo :
-- fix setcursor/getclientrect
-- - make sure theyre only called when needed
-- fix not being able to full screen drag on vert monitor ( wnd_drag.cpp )
 - start menu bar plan & drawing then how to do functionality + keybinds in new file ( wnd_type -> editproc -> wm_keydown )
 - - make "one time renderer" so you pass info and it draws itself
 - - - file